 Safety will certainly be the dominating hybrid event trend.
 Not only is it important to stop the spread of coronavirus but it will also play a big role in your audience’s decision whether they will attend your event.
 This trend is also mandatory, therefore must be taken seriously.

 Rapid testing before event entry will be the thing.
-There are many solutions on the market catering rapid testing specifically for large gatherings.
+There are many solutions on the market catering rapid testing specifically for large gatherings by breaking them into small groups.
 The results of these tests can be processed on-site in ten minutes.
 Choosing rapid testing over lateral flow testing ensures that everyone on the site is virus-free upon their arrival.

 Most of the options are stand-alone apps, although there are a few that can be incorporated into existing event apps.
 We foresee this number growing soon.